 The Dubuque Renters’ Union is a group of renters and their allies who seek to help area tenants self-advocate their interests and defend their rights.
-We are currently going door to door to talk with tenants about their needs and experiences, and we offer one-on-one assistance to reclaim illegally withheld security deposits, deliver notices to landlords on behalf of tenants, and connect tenants up with legal assistance.

 - Photograph and document the state of your apartment or house when you move in.
 This provides you with a permanent record, which you can use to justify the return of your security deposit when you move out.
 Landlords are not allowed to deduct repair costs for normal wear and tear on a unit, but you need documentation to prove that wear and tear was normal and not excessive.
 We provide you with a copy of the files and we store a secured backup copy for later use.